-In all cases of credit recognition and transfer, the competencies must be clearly evidenced, current, and relevant to the discipline area.
-It is also essential that credit recognition and transfer is pursuant to policies and procedures that ensure robust quality assurance, academic oversight and integrity, and satisfy program learning outcome requirements applicable to the relevant discipline.
+In all cases of credit recognition and transfer, the competencies must be clearly evidenced, current, and relevant to the discipline area, and satisfy program learning outcome requirements.

 Credit Gained at other Universities/Colleges